luisdiogo2071317/azure-docs.pt-pt/articles/security-center/tutorial-security-policy.md

 As políticas de segurança orientar as recomendações de segurança, que obtém no Centro de segurança do Azure.
 Pode monitorizar a conformidade com os mesmos para o ajudar a identificar potenciais vulnerabilidades e a mitigar ameaças.
 Para obter mais informações sobre como determinar a opção adequada para si, consulte a lista de [políticas de segurança incorporadas](security-center-policy-definitions.md).

 Quando ativar o Centro de segurança, a política de segurança incorporada ao centro de segurança é refletida na política do Azure como uma iniciativa incorporada na categoria de centro de segurança.
-O intitiative incorporada é atribuído automaticamente a todas as subscrições do Centro de segurança registado (escalões gratuito ou Standard).
+A iniciativa incorporada é atribuída automaticamente a todas as subscrições do Centro de segurança registado (escalões gratuito ou Standard).
 A iniciativa interna contém apenas as políticas de auditoria.

 ### <a name="management-groups"></a>Grupos de gestão